 Tapestry of Grace History Curriculum

-Tapestry of Grace : Year Two - Your Guide from the Medieval World to the Modern.
+Tapestry of Grace Year 2 -Your Guide from the Medieval World to the Modern.

 Unit Two of this Year Two Tapestry of Grace Curriculum covers the Renaissance and Reformation.
 Many homeschool families who use TOG take more time with this unit.
 It is written as a ten week unit, but it really is impossible to move through this period in a thorough way so quickly.